Gnonpi/gnonpy-blog/pel-blog/content/blog/from-pip-to-poetry.md

 first on pure data-science problems where I typicaly only had to produce a result file (csv or other) and then for a service.

-At the beginning, all was fine.
+At the beginning, everything was fine.
 But as we used more and more pipenv, we started to see some of its limitations: